dd9jn/rfc4880bis/crypto-refresh.md

 100 to 110 | Private/Experimental algorithm
 253, 254 and 255 | Reserved to avoid collision with Secret Key Encryption (see {{secret-key-encryption}} and {{secret-key-packet-formats}})

-Implementations MUST implement TripleDES.
+Implementations MUST implement AES-128.
+Implementations SHOULD implement AES-256.
-Implementations SHOULD implement AES-128 and CAST5.
+Implementations that interoperate with {{RFC4880}} implementations need to support TripleDES and CAST5.
 Implementations MAY implement any other algorithm.

 ## Compression Algorithms {#compression-algos}